Graduate School of Education and Human Development

 Information on grades and computing the grade-point average is found under University Regulations.

 When work for the course is completed, the instructor will complete a grade change form and turn it in to the Office of the Registrar.
-Beginning with the fall 2014 semester, the final grade will replace the symbol of I. If work for the course is not completed within the designated time, the grade will be converted automatically to a grade of F, Failure, 0 quality points, and the grade-point average and academic standing recalculated.
+The final grade will replace the symbol of I. If work for the course is not completed within the designated time, the grade will be converted automatically to a grade of F, Failure, 0 quality points, and the grade-point average and academic standing recalculated.
 See University Regulations for full details.

 A grade-point average of 3.0 is required for graduation.
 Students who receive a grade of C in more than 6 credit hours are subject to suspension.
 Students who receive a grade of F must confer with the academic advisor before enrollment for further course work is allowed.
 More detailed information for doctoral students can be found in the Doctoral Student Handbook.

 A comprehensive examination is required for some programs.
 Candidates who plan to take the examination must file a written application in the Office of Student Life of the Graduate School of Education and Human Development by the published deadline.

 Students must be continuously enrolled in GSEHD unless the Dean's Office grants a leave of absence.
 Failure to register each semester of the academic year will result in lapse of candidacy.
 Subsequent readmission is subject to whatever new conditions and regulations have been established by the School.
 See Continuous Enrollment Status under University Regulations.